theend7/angular_project_solution/readme.md

 # Angular Project Solution

 This repository is designed to help you solve complex Angular projects alongside their libraries and build each of them separately.
-Each Angular project within this repository will have its own build, and each library will undergo its individual compilation process.
+Each Angular project within this repository will have its own compile/build, and each library will undergo its individual compilation process.

 ## Overview